proksee-project/proksee-cmd/docs/tutorial.md

 Erwinia amylovora (p=1.00)
 ```

 The species is estimated using MASH and the species with the most evidence is selected.
 There may be additional high-confidence species reported.
-In this case, the species selected is Vibrio cholerae, but there are several other estimations (Vibrio albensis, Atlantibacter hermannii, etc.) with high confidence.
+In this case, the species selected is *Vibrio cholerae*, but there are several other estimations (*Vibrio albensis*, *Atlantibacter hermannii*, etc.) with high confidence.
 As species estimation is somewhat inexact and complicated, we do not immediately flag the reads as being problematic, but instead verify the species later in the pipeline.

 **Read Quality Check**